Manthu-Gowda/lms-new-code/README.md

 - Content upload and management via Cloudinary
 - User enrollment in courses and progress tracking
 - Interactive user interface using React and Tailwind CSS
-- Subscription management with Razorpay (for premium content)

 ## Admin Login Credentials